JBarrada/maus_board/README.md

 In addition to that, various 5V and 3.3V power connections, spare I2C pads, an external RGB strip connection, and test points for any unused ESP32 pins.

+> [!WARNING]
-In order to make this board useful to the majority of people using ROS, I would need to provide a ROS driver for this board.
+> In order to make this board useful to the majority of people using ROS, I would need to provide a ROS driver for this board.
 I know next to nothing about ROS and I would appreciate any help writing a ROS driver for this.
 See source/example.cpp for how to communicate with the board.

 ![image](https://github.com/user-attachments/assets/33a185bd-26c8-4e59-aa50-dd889c8ff06f)